kissthebug/blog/README.md

 This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blog.
 It is based on Next App directory with [React Server Component](https://nextjs.org/docs/getting-started/react-essentials#server-components) and uses [Contentlayer](https://www.contentlayer.dev/) to manage markdown content.

-Probably the most feature-rich Next.js markdown blogging template out there.
-Easily configurable and customizable.
-Perfect as a replacement to existing Jekyll and Hugo individual blogs.

-Check out the documentation below to get started.

-Feature request?
-Check the past discussions to see if it has been brought up previously.
-Otherwise, feel free to start a new discussion thread.
-All ideas are welcomed!

 ## Features

 - Next.js with Typescript